 Is Abortion Right for Me?

-In order to determine if it is the right option for you, consider some of the reasons that women may choose abortion:
+In order to determine if abortion is the right option for unwanted pregnancy for you, consider some of the reasons that women may choose abortion:

 - They want to maintain privacy – While it is possible to hide a pregnancy in necessary situations, it is typically difficult and unrealistic.
 Women who have an abortion do not have to announce or explain their pregnancy unless they choose to.